lake in a large valley

 Primary point of truth for the lake should be the official SEQWater published Location maps and guides.

 The following is a rough guide about different locations around the lake.
 Since the lake levels do fluctuate, distances could vary considerably as the water level drops.
-I have never noticed any taps / water available at the site listed and these are not mentioned by the SEQWater guide.
+The taps are all marked as non-potable water.

 Location Features Distance